-Prerequisite: Completion of 15 graduate credits This course provides the opportunity for a small group of students to work together with a faculty member on a collaborative project, or a series of related projects, that are part of a faculty member's ongoing research or scholarly program.
-ECED 695/Master of Arts in Early Childhood Education Internship II 6-10 cr.
+Prerequisite: Completion of 15 graduate credits

+This course provides the opportunity for a small group of students to work together with a faculty member on a collaborative project, or a series of related projects, that are part of a faculty member's ongoing research or scholarly program.

+ECED 695/Master of Arts in Early Childhood

+Education Internship II

 Prerequisite: Successful completion of MAT Internship I (EDUC 694) The Internship II experience will be a full semester in an early childhood education classroom.
-The intern will gradually assume responsibility for planning, teaching, and directing the learning activities of the class, culminating in a minimum of two weeks of fulltime classroom teaching.
+The intern will gradually assume responsibility for planning, teaching, and directing the learning activities of the class, culminating in a minimum of two weeks of full-time classroom teaching.
 Each intern will be supervised by college supervisors and a cooperating teacher(s).

-ECED 697/Independent Study in Early Childhood Education 1-3 cr.
+ECED 697/Independent Study in Early

+Childhood Education

+1-3 cr.

 Prerequisite: EDFN 500, 520, or 521 An in-depth exploration of a topic within a specific area of the discipline involving supervised teaching, research, and regular conferences with the faculty adviser.
 ECED 700/Comprehensive Examination in Early Childhood Education Every candidate for a graduate degree must take a comprehensive examination that requires the candidate to synthesize and apply knowledge acquired throughout the program.
 See page 17 for comprehensive examination requirements.
-EDAD 525/Introduction to Educational Leadership 3 cr.

-This course provides a comprehensive overview of the field of educational administration.
-It examines the historical, social, and political perspectives of the field; it explores the principles and practices of effective school leadership.
-EDAD 530/Group Dynamics for Educational Leaders 3 cr.
+EDAD 525/Introduction to Educational Leadership This course provides a comprehensive overview of the field of educational administration.
+It examines the historical, social, and political perspectives of the field; it explores the principles and practices of effective school leadership EDAD 530/Group Dynamics for Educational Leaders 3 cr.

 This course is designed to study the intrapersonal and interpersonal skills essential for leaders to facilitate the development of cultures and climates which optimize success for all members of the school community.
 Topics include effective communication, team building, decision making, problem solving and the people side of change.
 EDAD 540/School Finance and Resource Management This course explores the ethical and effective governance, distribution, utilization, and management of financial, physical, and human resources in schools.
 Students will develop an understanding of legalities, basic budgeting, and accounting principles while exploring how efficient administrative systems contribute to the optimal functioning of the organization.
-EDAD 572/School Law 3 cr.
+EDAD 545/ Instructional Leadership for Teacher Leaders 3 cr.
+This course endeavors to develop teacher leaders' ability to model reflective practice based on student data; make connections with researchbased effective practices; harness the skills, expertise, and knowledge of colleagues to address curricular expectations and learning needs; guide colleagues in helping students navigate existing and emerging technologies; and promote instructional strategies that address equity in the classroom.
+EDAD 565/Facilitating Professional Development The purpose of this course is to develop teacher leaders who are able to promote, design, and facilitate job-embedded professional learning and meaningful change among their colleagues.
+Through readings and course activities you will be engaged in investigations and application of emerging trends, theories of adult learning, and current research on best practices in professional development.
+In addition, you will learn how to respond to the diverse learning needs of your colleagues by developing your ability to provide them with constructive feedback and advocate for their access to professional resources EDAD 572/School Law 3 cr.

 Students in this course study federal and state laws affecting the rights, privileges, and duties of administrators, teachers and ancillary personnel.
-Attention is given to the influence of government, finance, collective bargaining, and other pertinent school-related factors EDAD 597/Special Topics in Educational Administration 3 cr.
+Attention is given to the influence of government, finance, collective bargaining, and other pertinent school-related factors.
+EDAD 597/Special Topics in Educational Administration 3 cr.